eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 that "market externalities take over", rather than supporting any specific trajectory due to endogenous dynamics.

-Careful empirical data analysis will be necessary to evaluate the above stability boundary with accuracy.
 We feel it is extremely important that policy interventions, such as changes to issuance, maintain a stable fixed point -- a fixed point where small changes shrink instead of growing.
 Otherwise staking fraction is no longer influenced by equilibrium arguments and becomes much harder to predict or control.
 Potential for instability would manifest as large groups of validators and other market participants taking very different bets on the future of Ethereum.
 Which future manifests would probably depend on details not observable from macroeconomics alone.
-In what follows we will assume stability for the sake of discussion, but must stress that while we judge it likely under current conditions, this matter cannot be settled without further study.
+In what follows we will assume stability for the sake of discussion, but must stress that while we judge it likely under current conditions, this matter is not settled without further and more careful study.

 ### Inflation Concerns

 As we have seen, reducing issuance in a vacuum decreases inflation, and increases the relative strength of the $$rf(1-s)$$ term.
-This leads to an increase in staking fraction if $$r$$ etc. do not reduce, in response.
+This leads to an increase in staking fraction if $$r$$ etc. do not reduce sufficiently, in response.
 Very likely $$x_{now}<r<1$$, so currently the effects of both inflation and fee-reinvestment push in the same direction right now.
 But we are less interested in such temporary effects, than the long term behavior of the system.
-To study this, we looked at the fixed point $$s^\star=r(\alpha+f)/(\alpha+rf)$$, and note it reflects a role for inflation more nuanced than usually appreciated.
-In fact, we want to emphasize that deflation or zero growth could actually be quite dangerous; for instance when $$\alpha^*<0,~|\alpha^*|<f$$ we have $x^\star>1$$; and there is no interior fixed point.
+To study this, we looked at the fixed point $$s^\star=r(\alpha+f)/(\alpha+rf)$$, and note it reflects a role for inflation more nuanced than has usually been communicated.
+In fact, we want to emphasize that deflation or zero growth could actually be quite dangerous; for instance when
+$$\alpha^*<0,~|\alpha^*|<rf$$ we have $x^\star>1$$; and there is no interior fixed point.

 Why does this happen, though?
 The reinvestment of issuance rewards adds to both staked ETH $$S$$ and circulating ETH $$C$$, so the effect